 At Eden Invitation, we’re interested in being human together.
 Whether it’s young adults and brews, a church-wide event, or an adult conference breakout session, we're ready to share!
 Our presentations weave together Catholic anthropology, a Biblical sexual ethic, cultural insight, and personal testimony.

-Those experiencing same sex desires or gender discordance is not a negligible amount in the Church or in the world.
+Those experiencing same sex desires or gender discordance are not a negligible amount in the Church or in the world.
 We're committed to helping your faith community grow in understanding of Church teaching and the LGBT+ experience, as well as feel equipped for ongoing accompaniment.
-Our current presentation does just that!
+Our current presentations do just that!

 | INTO THE LONGING |

 Life & Love Beyond the LGBT+ Paradigm